Home

 Adobe Reader (downloadable here) is the program that your your computer probably uses to display Acrobat/PDF files.
 You can make Cardbox open PDF files by using the file: prefix in front of the filename, just as for any other kind of file.

 If you do this, Adobe Reader will always show you the start of the PDF file, which may not be convenient if the file is long.
-You may prefer to go straight to a given bookmark or page number in the file.
-Here are two macro functions that will do this for you.
+You may prefer to go straight to a given location or page number in the file.

 The OpenAndGoToPage function